Step-by-Step Guide to Employee Onboarding Documents

 • Centralized Storage: Use a cloud-based system where HR, managers, and employees can securely access forms.
 Google Drive, SharePoint, or dedicated HR software are great options.

-• Categorization: Group documents by type—legal, payroll, company policies, and role-specific—so new hires can complete them step by step.
+• Categorization: Group documents by type, such as legal, payroll, company policies, and role-specific, so new hires can complete them step by step.

 • Clear Instructions: Attach a checklist or step-by-step guide to prevent errors and ensure timely submission.